paketo-buildpacks/rfcs/text/0000-chmod.md

 ## Motivation

-Buildstacks and Builders rely on Stacks.
+Buildpacks and Builders rely on Stacks.

 Stacks define build time and runtime base images.

 Some stacks do not use the same user / UID between build and run images, [for security reasons](https://github.com/paketo-buildpacks/rfcs/blob/main/text/0045-user-ids.md), since a runtime user should just be able to run a process; not create directories nor install packages.

-Unfortunately, some buildpacks do need to create directories and files: they run setup scripts during runtime that fail because they can't write folders nor files, since they were run with a runtime user, who can be restricted with some Stacks.
+Unfortunately, some applications, like `dist-zip` archives, do need to create directories and files: they run setup scripts during runtime that fail because they can't write folders nor files, since they were run with a runtime user, who can be restricted with some Stacks.

 Similarly, some scripts that need to be run at runtime are only executable by the build time user, and would need to be executable by the runtime user.